Nonye2K3/chia/OpenBSD-Install.md

 sh install.sh
 ```

+*Note: During the install above an electron installation will fail.
+For CLI usage this can be ignored.*

 The command line tools should now be available for use in the created Python virtual environment, which can be activated using:

 ```bash